Comformark-Pty-Ltd/GWBCircularCalls/README.md

 **NOTE:** These files are not "csv" format, you could edit the template to make comma separated output so they could be opened in Excel??

 #### _Batch03_ProcedureList.bat ##
-This batch file generates a csv file with a list of aap, procedure, external app to help you find offending circular procedure calls.
+This batch file generates a csv file with a list of **app, procedure, procedure's external app** to help you find offending circular procedure calls.

 "_AllProceduresFileList.csv" is an example of the output.

 ### Additonal Functionality ###